gansm/finalcut/doc/faq.md

 [DOS](https://en.wikipedia.org/wiki/DOS) between 1991 and 1996.
 Built
 with [Borland Pascal](https://en.wikipedia.org/wiki/Turbo_Pascal),
-"The Final Cut" was designed to outshine any other interface available at the time—it even included the calculator example still found in the library today.
+"The Final Cut" was designed to outshine any other interface available at the time; it even included the calculator example still found in the library today.

 When I started learning